pralayaPanta/AI-900/2-ComputerVision.md

   - **Azure AI Vision**
       - specific resource for vision service
       - user this if you do not intend to use other azure AI service
+      - supports the celebrities and landmarks specialized domain models.

   - **Azure AI Services**
       - general resources that includes other AI services as well